2.1 Basis of preparation

 b.
 Licenses (including spectrum)

 Acquired licenses and spectrum are amortised commencing from the date when the related network is available for intended use in the relevant jurisdiction.
+The useful life of acquired licenses and spectrum range upto twenty years.

-The revenue-share based fee on licenses / spectrum is charged to the Statement of Profit and Loss in the period such cost is incurred.
+The revenue-share based fee on licenses/spectrum is charged to the Statement of Profit and Loss in the period such cost is incurred.

 Further, the cost of intangible assets under development (‘IAUD’) includes the following:

-(a) the amount of spectrum allotted to the Company and related costs (including borrowing costs) that are directly attributable to the acquisition or construction of qualifying assets (refer note 6), if any, for which services are yet to be rolled out and are presented separately in the Balance Sheet.
+(a) The amount of spectrum allotted to the Company and related costs (including borrowing costs) that are directly attributable to the acquisition or construction of qualifying assets (refer note 6), if any, for which services are yet to be rolled out and are presented separately in the Balance Sheet.

-(b) the amount of software / IT platform under development.
+(b) The amount of software/IT platform under development.

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit and Loss when the asset is derecognised.